filecoin-project/sentinel/README.md

 ...
 ```

-Verify that it connects to postgresql and is able to read data from lotus without errors.
+Verify that it connects to postgres (TimescaleDB is a postgres extention) and is able to read data from lotus without errors.

 ### Grafana